-There are other surgical options available, such as a sleeve gastrectomy, a gastric bypass or a gastric band.
+There is also the Elipse gastric balloon 'pill' and other surgical options available, such as a sleeve gastrectomy, a gastric bypass or a gastric band.
 All of these options are major surgical procedures that normally involve a hospital stay.
 However a gastric balloon has fewer complications in installation and there is a lower risk of serious complications.
 Recovery in the more invasive procedures is also usually slower.

 What does the gastric balloon operation involve?

 - The gastric balloon is introduced into the stomach through the mouth.

 - Your surgeon will perform an initial examination of your stomach using an endoscopic camera.